 Dr. Nedelcovych is the Founder and CEO of AfricaGlobal Partners, a strategic consulting firm focused on project development, project finance, trade facilitation, and public-private partnerships in developing countries, with a particular focus on Africa.

 AfricaGlobal Partners is a boutique consulting firm closely allied to Schaffer International, where Dr. Nedelcovych has returned to the position of Chairman.
 In both capacities, he provides advisory services to a number of corporations with interests in agro-industry, renewable power, oil and gas, and major infrastructure investments.
 He has also provided advisory services to a number of African governments, US government agencies and international financial institutions.

-Dr. Nedelcovych was recently named President Emeritus and Senior Advisor of the Initiative for Global Development (IGD), a nonprofit organization that engages corporate leaders to reduce poverty through business growth and investment in Africa.
-In the past four years of his tenure as President & CEO, he has markedly grown the African SME participation in the Frontier 100 Leaders Program, and expanded IGD’s Advisory capacity and Advocacy mission to strengthen the voice of private sector leaders on development issues.
+Dr. Nedelcovych is the past President of the Initiative for Global Development (IGD), a nonprofit organization that engages corporate leaders to reduce poverty through business growth and investment in Africa.
+In the four years of his tenure as President & CEO, he has markedly grown the African SME participation in the Frontier 100 Leaders Program, and expanded IGD’s Advisory capacity and Advocacy mission to strengthen the voice of private sector leaders on development issues.

 Dr. Nedelcovych served in the Administration of President George Bush from 1989 to 1993 as the U.S. Executive Director to the African Development Bank (AfDB) in Abidjan, Cote d’Ivoire.
 He was instrumental in formulating and executing the “private sector initiative” at the AfDB, including the African Business Roundtable and the African Export-Import Bank.